-Individual participant data on IgE-mediated food allergy, confirmed by oral food challenge, by age one to three years were recorded in one study that included 1394 randomised participants (Chalmers 2020).
-Data on oral food challenge, conducted at two years, was available for 996 participants and favoured standard care (RR 2.53, 95% CI 0.99 to 6.47; Analysis 1.29).
-The 95% CI for the RR is wide, indicating that we cannot rule out no difference nor small to large harm of skin care intervention based on this one study.

-In sensitivity analysis (see Table 6) for IgE-mediated food allergy confirmed by oral food challenge or via an investigator assessment based on clinical history and/or skin prick tests, data were available for 1115 participants from one study and favoured standard care (RR 1.46, 95% CI 0.91 to 2.34; Analysis 1.30) (Chalmers 2020).
-The width of the 95% CI for the RR is reduced but it is still wide, indicating that we cannot rule out no difference nor small to large harm of skin care intervention based on this one study.
+Individual participant data on IgE-mediated food allergy, confirmed by oral food challenge, by age one to three years were recorded in one study (Chalmers 2020).
+Data on oral food challenge, conducted at two years, were available for 976 participants in one study (Chalmers 2020), and favoured standard care (RR 2.53, 95% CI 0.99 to 6.49; Analysis 1.33).
+The 95% CI for the RR is wide, and is consistent with both no effect or small to large harm of skin care intervention in this one study.
+Data were available for food allergy evaluated by a combination of oral food challenge and investigator assessment based on clinical history or allergy tests, or both, for 2030 participants in two studies and favoured standard care (RR 1.45, 95% CI 0.98 to 2.15; Analysis 1.34) (Chalmers 2020; Skjerven 2020).
+The width of the 95% CI for the RR was reduced, but still included both no difference and small to large harm of skin care intervention.
+These data are also shown in Table 6.

-For food allergy, as measured by a parental report of a doctor diagnosis, individual participant data were available for three studies including 2170 randomised participants (Chalmers 2020; Dissanayake 2019; Yonezawa 2018).
+For food allergy measured by a parental report of a doctor diagnosis, IPD were available for three studies including 2170 randomised participants (Chalmers 2020; Dissanayake 2019; Yonezawa 2018).
 Food allergy diagnosis was cumulative up to 12 months for one trial (Dissanayake 2019), and up to 24 months for two trials (Chalmers 2020; Yonezawa 2018).
-Pooled individual patient data available from 1614 participants in these studies showed no effect of skin care intervention (RR 1.02, 95% CI 0.80 to 1.31; I2= 0; Analysis 1.31).
-But uncertainty exists around the true effect value because the 95% CI includes benefit or harm of skin care intervention.
+Pooled IPD available from 1614 participants in these studies showed no effect of skin care intervention (RR 1.02, 95% CI 0.80 to 1.31; I2 = 0; Analysis 1.35).

-One additional trial randomising a total of 53 participants reported some narrative information on food allergy for only the control group that was not suitable for inclusion in meta-analysis (Thitthiwong 2019).
-It was narratively reported that "none of the 4 IAD infants developed cow's milk protein allergy or any other food allergy".
+One additional trial randomising 53 participants reported some narrative information on food allergy for only the control group that was not suitable for inclusion in meta-analysis (Thitthiwong 2019).
+It was narratively reported that "none of the 4 IAD [infantile atopic dermatitis] infants developed cow's milk protein allergy or any other food allergy".